 Construction workers are at an increased risk of lung cancer and mesothelioma because of potential asbestos exposure, which is still found in older buildings.
 They’re also at higher risk for melanoma.
 Construction can expose workers to benzene (found in paint supplies), which has been linked to leukemia and lymphoma, as well as arsenic.
 It’s found in motor vehicle exhaust, degreasing products, dyes, furniture wax, glues, lubricants, and paints and can raise the risk of bladder, liver, and lung cancers.
 You can’t completely prevent cancer, but these 30 tricks can definitely cut your chances cancer down.

 Auto mechanics are exposed to many of the same carcinogens as construction workers (arsenic, asbestos, benzene) as well as to tetrachloroethylene (also known as “perc”), which acts as a grease solvent and has been associated with esophageal, kidney, bladder, and cervical cancers, among others.
 In addition, diesel exhaust is carcinogenic, raising the risk of lung, bladder, larynx, esophageal, and stomach cancers.

 Speaking of perc, tetrachloroethylene is also used in dry cleaning, so workers in this industry, like auto workers, face an increased cancer risk.
 You’ll be relieved to hear that perc is not considered hazardous to those who wear dry-cleaned clothing.

 Mortician or undertaker

 Morticians and undertakers have an exceptionally high risk of contracting leukemia—in particular, myeloid leukemia—because of exposure to formaldehyde, according to a study in the Journal of the National Cancer Institute.
-Next, find out the 30 foods to add to your diet to fight cancer.
+What your body is exposed to has a huge effect on how it works.
+That’s why you should add these 30 foods to your diet to help you fight cancer.